jo-tools/ats-codesign-innosetup/README.md

 ## Xojo Example Project

-This repository includes a Xojo Example Project `ATS CodeSign Docker.xojo_project` which uses
+This repository includes a Xojo Example Project `ATS CodeSign InnoSetup.xojo_project` which uses
 - a Post Build Script `CodeSign` to codesign the Windows builds using [Azure Trusted Signing](https://azure.microsoft.com/en-us/products/trusted-signing) *(or a codesign certificate `.pfx`)*
   - using the Docker Container ([jotools/codesign](https://hub.docker.com/r/jotools/codesign)) to perform the codesigning using [jsign](https://github.com/ebourg/jsign)
 - a Post Build Script `CreateZIP` to package the built and codesigned application in a `.zip`